masterminds-kenya/social_network/checklist.md

   - [ ] In case we do get duplicates, it will NOT create duplicates in DB
       - [ ] Will update if our DB info is out-of-date
 - [x] Add Google Sheet API to GCloud app.
+- [x] Add Google Drive API to GCloud app.
-- [ ] Add functionality to export Marketing data to a Google worksheet.
+- [x] Add functionality to export Marketing data to a Google worksheet.
   - [x] App can navigate credentials to allow full Google Sheet API features.
-  - [ ] Resolve: if sheet owned by App, can marketing modify or use it?
+  - [x] Resolve: if sheet owned by App, can marketing modify or use it?
-    - [ ] Give permission to other users to view an app owned spreadsheet
+    - [x] Give permission to other users to view an app owned spreadsheet
-    - [x] Able to read and edit a worksheet created elsewhere, and permissions given to our app.
+    - [x] Able to read and edit a worksheet created elsewhere & hard-coded in
-    - [ ] Embed the worksheet as a view in our app, if user is authorized (req add login)
+    - [s] Embed the worksheet as a view in our app (after admin login feature)
-    - [ ] Do we need to have marketing user own the worksheet and App allowed to edit?
+    - [n] Do we need to have marketing user own the worksheet and App allowed to edit?
   - [x] Function to create a worksheet
   - [x] Function to update a worksheet
   - [x] Can read and format desired DB data into worksheet.
 - [x] create a route & view for the sheets data view
+- [ ] For a given worksheet, ability to edit existing permissions
+- [ ] For a given worksheet, ability to delete existing permissions
+- [ ] For a given worksheet, ability to delete the file
+- [ ] More Drive files management
+  - [ ] List all files
+  - [ ] Manage those files
+- [ ] Attach worksheets to the Campaign model so we not always creating new.
 - [s] Add migration functionality?
 - [ ] Move hosting and FaceBook settings to Bacchus
-- [ ] refactor sheets data view to export to a google worksheet
+- [x] refactor sheets data view to export to a google worksheet
 - [ ] Login: any additional User and Admin authentication needed?
   - [ ] ?Confirm Google login for Worksheet access?
   - [ ] ?Add our own App Auth: User management, adding/updating, auth, password, etc.